Automating-GIS-processes/site/docs/index.rst

 (`geo-python.readthedocs.io <https://geo-python.readthedocs.io/>`_) before diving
 into using it for GIS analyses in this course.

 *Geo-Python* and *Automating GIS Processes* (‘AutoGIS’) have been developed by the Department of Geosciences and Geography at the University of Helsinki, Finland.
-The course has been planned and organized by the [Digital Geography Lab](https://www.helsinki.fi/en/researchgroups/digital-geography-lab).
+The course has been planned and organized by the `Digital Geography Lab <https://www.helsinki.fi/en/researchgroups/digital-geography-lab>`_.
 The teaching materials are openly accessible for anyone interested in learning.

 .. note:: **Acknowledgements**